 Many businesses place a minimum on the amount a retailer has to spend while using a credit card.
 This is because on small purchases, it can cost merchants up to 50% of the retail cost.
 However, it is likely that in the near future an increasing amount of small businesses will be finding a new solution for credit card payment.
 In fact, several small businesses around the country have already turned to mobile payments start-up Square as their answer for credit cards.
 Some examples of such businesses are Geekwise, Rotary Storyland and Playland, and Spin City Cafe.

-Square charges a standard fee of 2.75% per transaction, and there is no minimum amount or monthly fee.
+Square, a popular digital payment platform, charges a standard fee of 2.75% per transaction, and there is no minimum amount or monthly fee.
 The start-up company, by Twitter co-founder Jack Dorsey, has reached 1 million transactions for the month of May.
 It also processes $3 million in mobile payments per day.
 Anyone with a smartphone can purchase a Square Card Reader from their local Apple Store or sign up to have one mailed to them for free, and then swipe any valid credit card and have money transferred to their account.

 This may worry some people.
 You may wonder, “What happens if I pay for dinner with a credit card and they swipe my card with their phone and take money?”
 However, this would not be smart for the person trying commit the fraud, because it can easily be traced back to their account.
 It is highly recommended to keep an eye on your credit card bills to make sure there are not any unauthorized Square transactions.